 - The taxpayer performed more than 750 hours of services during the tax year in real property trades or businesses in which the taxpayer materially participated.

-To designate the taxpayer as a real estate professional, from the Main Menu of the tax return (Form 1040) select:
+To designate the taxpayer as a real estate professional for rental property, from the Main Menu of the tax return (Form 1040) select:

 - Income